miuAvlad/Deauth-attack-using-esp8266/README.md

     ---- rest of code ----
     }
    - type network is a custom structure meant to store information about the individual networks

+  ### Step 2.
+Packet Sniffer

+  During the development of the deauthentication attack implementation, I encountered challenges in locating the device's MAC address.
+Upon investigation, it became evident that the provided data structure includes a metadata header containing hardware-specific information.
+This header is analogous to the Radiotap header used in packet sniffing when operating in monitor mode, a concept I previously encountered while working on a firewall project.

+  #### Data Structure and Metadata Header

+  - The metadata header embedded within the data structure serves to convey detailed hardware information necessary for accurate packet analysis.
+Similar to the Radiotap header, it provides essential context that facilitates the interpretation of captured packets.
+Understanding this structure was crucial for diagnosing why the device MAC address was not readily identifiable in the captured data.

+  - Comprehensive information regarding the format of the provided data structure is available in the ESP8266 documentation.
+This documentation outlines the various components of the data packets, including the metadata header, and explains how to parse and interpret the information contained within them.
+Familiarity with these specifications was essential for effectively utilizing the packet sniffer.

+  - To implement the packet sniffing functionality, I utilized a structure definition sourced from an existing GitHub repository dedicated to packet sniffing with the ESP8266 platform.
+Specifically, the esp8266_pcap_serial.ino file from the repository [z4ziggy/esp8266_pcap_serial](https://github.com/z4ziggy/esp8266_pcap_serial) provided the necessary struct definitions and parsing logic.
+This resource proved invaluable in overcoming the initial obstacle of identifying the device MAC address by offering a proven framework for packet capture and analysis.